Enjoy a sip of Glastonbury Tor's apple juice or cider

 Glastonbury Tor is famous across Britain, a place where legends are born.
 The Tor is steeped in history and mystery.
 Today, Glastonbury Tor remains a place of pilgrimage for thousands of visitors, just as people have for hundreds of years.

 A lesser known fact about the area is its productive apple orchards hidden at the foot of the Tor.
+Glastonbury used to be called Avalon, ‘the isle of apples’ in the Iron Age because of the number of apple orchards in the area.
 Every autumn we collect the harvest and use the fruit to produce our special juice and cider.

 Orchards at the Tor